JeromeNL/MaterialsStockMarket/README.md

 MaterialsStockMarket allows you to simulate "commodity trading" on your Minecraft server!
 You can add up to 45 items to the nice looking buy/sell GUI.
 Ofcourse, you as admin can decide what the current buy and sell prices are.

 <h2>Commands/options</h2>
-/mm open: Opens the trading GUI.
+/mm open: Opens the trading GUI.</br>
-/mm addays <amount>: adds a amount of days to the auto pricing algorithm.
+/mm addays <amount>: adds a amount of days to the auto pricing algorithm.</br>
-/mm depression <percentage>: let all the stocks drop by a specific percentage.
+/mm depression <percentage>: let all the stocks drop by a specific percentage.</br>
-/mm help: opens the help overview.
+/mm help: opens the help overview.</br>
-/mm changebuyprices <ITEM> <amount>: changes the buy price of an item. (decimals allowed, must be a positive value).
+/mm changebuyprices <ITEM> <amount>: changes the buy price of an item. (decimals allowed, must be a positive value).</br>
-/mm changesellprice <ITEM> <amount>: changes the sell price of an item. (decimals allowed, must be a positive value).
+/mm changesellprice <ITEM> <amount>: changes the sell price of an item. (decimals allowed, must be a positive value).</br>

 <h2>Permissions</h2>
 If you want to give a player access to the trading GUI, you have to give him just one permission: